Premonoidal and Kleisli double categories

-Taking for the starting point the definition of a premonoidal bicategory from \cite{HF}, one can follow two approaches to introduce a premonoidal double category.
-One is to add rules to the definition of a premonoidal bicategory for the 1v-cells and to accomodate the rules for 2-cells, so that forgetting the vertical direction one recovers the notion of a premonoidal bicategory.
+Taking for the starting point the definition of a premonoidal bicategory from \cite{HF1}, one can follow two approaches to introduce a premonoidal double category.
+One is to add rules to the definition of a premonoidal bicategory for the 1v-cells and to accommodate the rules for 2-cells, so that forgetting the vertical direction one recovers the notion of a premonoidal bicategory.

-Another one is to follow Shulman's recepe from \cite{Shul}.
+Another one is to follow Shulman's recipe from \cite{Shul}.
 Namely, to consider a premonoidal analogue of a monoidal double category $\Dd$ from his \cite[Definition 2.9]{Shul}, which is a pseudomonoid in a certain 2-category of double categories, and then assuming the existence of companions and conjoints in $\Dd$ lift isomorphism 1v-cells to equivalence 1h-cells, obtaining that the underlying horizontal bicategory $\HH(\Dd)$ is a proper monoidal bicategory.

-The latter is a much easier work to do, given that the first way would mean to consider a premonoidal analogue of a ``weak pseudomonoid'' in a {\em tricategory} of double categories.
-This supposes to work with non-trivial modifications in double categories, while in the Shulman's way the double modifications are trivial, but one still obtains non-trivial (horizontal) modifications $\pi, \mu, \lambda, \rho$ from the definition of a tricategory from \cite{GPS}.
+The latter is a much easier work to do, given that the first way would suppose to work with non-trivial modifications in double categories, while in the Shulman's way the (vertical) double modifications are trivial, but one still obtains non-trivial (horizontal) modifications $\pi, \mu, \lambda, \rho$ from the definition of a tricategory from \cite{GPS}.
 (The latter are necessary to have a monoidal bicategory, which is a one object tricategory.)
 The cost one pays, though, is that this mechanism works only for those double categories whose 1v-cells have companions and conjoints.
 A synonym for such double categories is {\em framed bicategories}, \cite[Theorem A.2]{Shul:Fram}, and some examples are listed in \cite[Section 4.4]{Shul:Fram}.

-We take the second, Shulman's approach.
-In it the structural transformations are invertible vertical strict transformations.
-Before introducing our definition and the announced 24 axioms, we start by noticing that by \leref{H of omega} and \leref{H of alfa} we have: